meIIow/palamander-zoo/client/src/palamander/README.md

 # Palamander Modules

 These modules are a WIP.
-Currently, this code only renders linear (one child per segment) Palamander with somewhat natural movement.
+This code renders various Palamanders with somewhat natural movement.

 A Palamander consists of segments arranged in a tree rooted at its head.
 This might seem like a limitation, but the option space is actually quite large and flexible - different segment trees can result in vastly different body types.